Photography - Mission, Vision, Values

 - We value a safe and professional learning environment and the essential experiences and opportunities conducive to professional development, creativity and intellectual growth.

-- We value a sharing of resources and collaborations with interested partners in the School of Communications, the university community, and the regional community.
+- We value a sharing of resources and collaborations with interested partners in the Department of Visual and Media Arts, the university community, and the regional community.